The Money Changers

 As Messiah had started His ministry by cleansing out these tables [John 2:12-18] He now does the same at the end of His ministry.
 This was a direct assault on their authority, as well as a full-on attack on their greed.

-However, like all money schemes, this system was corrupt.
-This exchange allowed for overinflation of the value of the shekel and made it difficult for the poor to pay.
-The Messiah specifically mentions the sacrifice of the poor, the lowly and inexpensive pigeon.
+This system was corrupt.
+The exchange rates were overinflated.
+The value of the shekel made it difficult for the poor to pay.
+The Messiah specifically mentions the sacrifice of the poor, the lowly, and the inexpensive pigeons.
 The poor were being denied their rightful obligations to the Lord.

 Has this house, which is called by my name, become a den of robbers in your eyes?
 Behold, I myself have seen it, says the LORD.
 Jer.
 7:11